PeterDrake/drakepedia/data_structures/strings.md

 1. :star::star::star: How would you convert a String `s` into a `char[]`?
 1. :star::star::star: Can the [for each loop](../control_structures/loops.md#for-each-loops) be used to iterate through the characters of a String `s`?
 1. :star::star::star: The String method `getChars` has a return type of `void`, so it doesn't return a value.
 Since Strings are immutable, the method also can't modify the String.
 What's the point of such a method?
+1. :star::star::star: How would find out if a String `s` starts with optional spaces followed by either `"0x"` or `"0X"`?

 ## Answers
 1. Yes: `""`